“Tell me a little about yourself,” is one of the very worst questions to be asked in an interview.

 Instead of turning into a deer in headlights like I usually do, I’ll give you the very honest answer that I so wish I could state in any interview:

-Here are my strengths: Communication.
+Strengths: Communication.
 Multitasking.
 Managing humans (and sometimes cats).
 Quick wit.
 (Unless I’m tired.)
 A good sense of urgency.
 Passion for the f&b industry.
 Adaptable.
 Social media managing.

 Here are my accomplishments: Assisted in launch of F&W’s #FOODWINEWOMEN campaign, have several published pieces on f&b in both print and web (see them here), managed social media platforms and used them to increase web traffic, produced presentations for large-scale conferences, experience in producing large-scale events in off-site locations.